-- The program creates opportunities for the wider community to access the Library's collections through the outcomes of fellowship projects.
+- creating opportunities for the wider community to discover and access the Library’s collections through fellows’ works in progress and final outcomes

-- grant the Library the first right of publication in any format of the results of their research
+- grant the Library first right of publication in any format of the results of their research or creative endeavour

 - acknowledge the support of the Library, and use the branding of the Library in any publication or promotion